ricogendron/phase-diversity/README.md

     no spider.
 Use [0,0,..,0] when everything is centred.

 13) The user must provide the illumination coefficients of the pupil.
 The illumination map is described using Zernike coefficients (exceptionally they are not meant to describe a phase here!).
 The first coefficient is the piston term, Z_1(r,t) = 1.00, and therefore correspond to a flat illumination.
-Therefore for a simple, flat illumination, the list should just be [1.0].
+Therefore for a simple flat illumination, the list should just be [1.0].
 The list can be of any arbitrary length.
-The order of Zernike modes is that of (Noll 1976), i.e. piston, tip, tilt, defocus, 2 astigs, etc.
-    An edge darkening (gaussian illumination?) can be modelled by [1,0,0,-0.1].
+The order of Zernike modes is that of (Noll 1976), i.e. piston, tip, tilt, defocus, 2 astigs, etc. An edge darkening (gaussian illumination?) can be modelled by [1,0,0,-0.1] for instance.
+This parameter is part of the parameters that can be fitted later on.
+The length of the array will indicate how many Zernike coefficients will be searched for.

 14) The user must provide the wavelength of the light in [m].